kingsdigitallab/immersive-symposium/README.md

 When you enter the space take a moment to look around - we have left some objects around to interact with.
 There are crossbows, glitter guns, random decorative objects, and white boards which you are able to draw on.
+Try doodling!

+The reason for congregating in this virtual space is to test and reflect on the dynamics of personal interaction across different devices.
+To provide a focus for this short session, we will organise a hide and seek game.
+How easy or hard is it to keep track of your fellow participants?